-However, by combining content marketing with PR strategies, you can approach new audiences with industry influencers’ backing.
+However, when you combine PR and content marketing, you can approach new potential customers with industry influencers’ backing.
 For example, if you are a software developer trying to reach new audiences, you’ll have a much easier time doing so if your service has the backing of a tech giant like Google.

 - Shared insights

 By having a PR team that can forecast the latest trends in your industry, you are in a much better position to create a content marketing campaign that is ahead of the curve and gets to new audiences before your competitors.

 This goes without saying, but any content, whether marketing or PR, has a huge potential to boost SEO.
 Not just in terms of on-page optimisation with the addition of keywords, but also with backlinks.